 In the following section, the experimental results of (i) proposed methods and (ii) proposed methods without optimized 4x4 LFNSTs are presented.

+The draft text changes for Method 1 and 2 are reflected in documents “JVET-P0566_WD_Method1.docx” and “JVET-P0566_WD_Method2.docx”, respectively.